 We'd love to keep in touch about news, events and how you can get involved.
 To hear from us, please sign up below.

 Breast cancer can cause a number of signs and symptoms.

 See your GP if you notice a change to your breast that’s new or unusual for you.

 On its own, pain in your breasts is not usually a sign of breast cancer.
-But look out for pain that’s there all or most of the time.
+But look out for pain in your breast or armpit that’s there all or almost all the time.

-Check the whole breast area, including your upper chest and armpits.
+Check your whole breast area, including up to your collarbone (upper chest) and armpits.

 A lump or swelling in the breast, upper chest or armpit

 A change to the skin, such as puckering or dimpling

 A change in the colour of the breast – the breast may look red or inflamed

 A nipple change, for example it has become pulled in (inverted)